DomeroSoftware/Extender/README.md

+To make the README documentation clear about the types of references that `Extender` can work with, including raw HASH, ARRAY, SCALAR, GLOB references, and complete class objects, you can update the README with specific details under each function that handles these types.
+Here’s how you can integrate this information into your README:

+---

 # Extender

 A Perl module that offers a wide range of functionalities to dynamically extend Perl objects with additional methods.
 This module is particularly useful when you want to enhance Perl objects without modifying their original definitions directly.
 Here's a summary and explanation of each function provided by the `Extender` module: